galaxy-iuc/parsec/docs/commands/libraries.rst

 **Options**::

-      --contents  True if want to get contents of the library (rather than just the library details)
+      --contents  whether to get contents of the library (rather than just the library details)
       -h, --help  Show this message and exit.